 But when the Science Wars really happened, the level of stupidity and nastiness was overwhelming.
-I remember that one of the papers I wrote was concerned with the question: What about peace?
+I remember that one of the papers I wrote was concerned with the question: “What about peace?”
 What I attempted was to address this question in terms of a peace that was not just a levelling of differences, but a matter of creation.
 The point was no longer science as such but what I called “practices” in a speculative sense.
 Because no peace was possible if practitioners did not accept presenting themselves together with what matters for their practice.
 This is speculation indeed because it supposes that practitioners accept letting go of any general reference, like rationality or objectivity or human progress, which indeed makes them stupid and arrogant, that they present the very specific and demanding character of what matters for them, of what they count as an achievement.
 This is the very gist of the idea of an ecology of practices.
 In turn, what I call a practice is not a matter-of-fact socio-epistemological category.
 Many so-called sciences are unable to give up such references.
-Thus, together with the concept of practice, what I was envisaging was the possibility of different alliances between critics and scientists who would openly refuse the opposition between “objective science” and “subjective opinion”.
+Thus, together with the concept of practice, what I was envisaging was the possibility of different alliances between critics and scientists who would openly refuse the opposition between “objective science” and “subjective opinion.”
 Not a frontal clash, rather an acid attack dissolving amalgams.
 I would say that I don’t know what difference such alliances can make but I think they would make a difference.
 They may make a difference, for example, regarding those who would judge the destruction of scientific practices as ‘well deserved’ because they understand sciences as a mere tool for industrial development and the state.

 And this may be my second transition.
 Because of some students of mine, I was recruited to an anti-GMO demonstration which ended up in court.
-A bit like the actual Sciences Wars, it activated my imagination about consequences– here the consequence of what is called the “knowledge economy”.
+A bit like the actual Sciences Wars, it activated my imagination about consequences– here the consequence of what is called the “knowledge economy.”
 Practices, as I defined them, may be destroyed, and the knowledge economy means the systematic, ongoing destruction of practices.
-I had to resist the acceptance by some of these activists that sciences are by definition serving capitalism, because accepting it would mean that the enslaving of sciences by the knowledge economy was in fact not destroying anything, just dispelling an illusion – that sciences were always slaves.
+I had to resist the acceptance by some of these activists that sciences are, by definition, serving capitalism, because accepting it would mean that the enslaving of sciences by the knowledge economy was in fact not destroying anything, just dispelling an illusion – that sciences were always slaves.
 I came to insist that we should never accept any destruction by capitalism as well deserved.
-So what are the consequences this makes?
+So, what are the consequences this makes?
 Again, I cannot define them.
 But it means resisting Marxism when it claims that such destructions open the way to socialism.
-Here I set out to engage with Félix Guattari’s The Three Ecologies (2000), and began to try and learn to think to re-situate the question of peace, but from the point of view of devastation.
+Here I set out to engage with Félix Guattari’s The Three Ecologies, and began to try and learn to think to re-situate the question of peace, but from the point of view of devastation.
 Ours is a devastated world.
-About the same time I also read the neo-pagan witch Starhawk.
-So when we wrote Capitalist Sorcery (Pignarre and Stengers, 2011), it was really about that, I mean, the need to learn how to collectively protect ourselves from this devastating machine.
+About the same time, I also read the neo-pagan witch Starhawk.
+So when we wrote Capitalist Sorcery, it was really about that, I mean, the need to learn how to collectively protect ourselves from this devastating machine.